JembaWoW/aux-addon/README.md

 - "Post" is now the default tab when you open aux.
 - Posting items now prints a chat message to confirm what item you posted with the quantity and price (as a double check to make sure you're posting only things you want to sell at the correct prices).
 - _Bugfix:_ aux no longer displays the wrong item price when clicking on items in the post window.
+- Listings posted by Marketer will not have their price data saved.
+So Marketer's prices will not mess with Historic Values and wont display on the tooltips of items.
+- Historic price data is now be saved cross-faction.
+- Tooltips display disenchant distribution and value by default.
+- `/aux ignore marketer` off by default - Hides all listings by the Marketer from scan results.

 ## Original Core Features